Fighting climate change is a priority for the Parliament. Below you will find details of the solutions the EU and the Parliament are working on.

 According to the European Environment Agency, the EU is the world's third biggest greenhouse gases emitter after China and the US.
 The energy sector was responsible for 80.7% of EU greenhouse gas emissions in 2017.
 Common mitigation efforts are key as climate change affects all EU countries, even if not in the same way.

 The Mediterranean region can expect more heat extremes and less rain, while countries in the continental region face higher risk of river floods and forest fires.

 EU efforts are paying off.
 In 2008, the EU set the target to cut emissions by 20% compared to 1990 levels by 2020.
-It is well on track to reach this goal: in 2015 the level of greenhouse gas emissions in the EU represented a decrease of 22% compared with 1990 levels.
+In June 2021, with the adoption of the EU climate law, the Parliament paved the way for other ambitious targets: a 55% reduction of the EU's greenhouse gas emissions by 2030 and the climate neutrality by 2050.